storj/storj/docs/testplan/README.md

 ```

 is to head to [testplan repo](https://github.com/storj/storj/tree/main/docs/testplan) and open a pull request titled **Test Plan** on said feature by [using our template here](TEMPLATE.md)!
-If you think you are done writing your awesome test plan, head to the testplan repo and create and open a pull request with an appropriate title containing the keywords, **Test Plan**
+If you think you are done writing your awesome test plan, head to the testplan repo and open a pull request with an appropriate title containing the keywords, **Test Plan** along with the **Test Plan** label.

 ## Support